sani495/nexus-bot/README.md

-# Updates, Releases & Patches
-The updates, patches and releases will come here.
-Therefore, you can view what's really going in review of Nexus completely

 # About Nexus
 Nexus is an economy, leveling, & utility bot that serves as an actual system related to the physics of real world economy.